edebonneuil/EPIDEMIUM-Season-3/README.md

 4 Put your files in this folder

-5 Check you project appear in Forks : https://github.com/Epidemium/EPIDEMIUM-Season-3
+5 Check you project appear in https://github.com/Epidemium/EPIDEMIUM-Season-3/network/members

 Congrats !